 Knock your fam's socks off this holiday with Princess Pinky Girl's Christmas Pinwheel Sugar Cookies.
-Different-colored dough is layered, rolled and sliced before baking to make these festive and fun cookies.
+The different-colored dough is layered, rolled and sliced before baking to make these festive and fun cookies.
 Don't forget the sprinkles!

 Italian Almond Cookies

 Need a simple cookie this holiday?
 This six-ingredient recipe for Italian Almond Cookies from An Italian In My Kitchen is for you.
 The buttery cookie is light and airy with the perfect amount of almond flavor.
-We'd imagine these are the perfect after-dinner treat and enjoyed best with a cup of coffee.
+We imagine these as a perfect after-dinner treat enjoyed best with a cup of coffee.